 Myth 10: “My medical cover is valid regardless of how I get injured”

-Injuries resulting from some activities are often excluded from standard medical cover, but can be insured against with added extras - for example by taking out winter sports cover for skiing.
-Other activities are only covered under the supervision of a qualified guide and some are never insured against, so always check your policy before you go.
+Injuries resulting from some activities are often excluded from standard, but it might be possible to insure them for an additional cost (for example, you could take out winter sports cover if you’re hitting the slopes).
+Other activities are only covered under the supervision of a qualified guide and some are never covered, so always check your policy before you go.